Higher Salmon Volumes and US Growth Resulted in Record Seafood Exports in January - Perishable News

 The US was the largest single market for Norwegian seafood exports in January, measured in value.
 Norway exported fish and shellfish to the US market worth NOK 1.5 billion, which accounted for 9.7 per cent of total seafood exports last month.

-“Even though President Donald Trump has talked a lot about increased tariffs for his trading partners, we note that January was a historic month for Norwegian seafood exports to the US.
-Never has Norway exported fish and shellfish worth as much to the US market as we did in January.
-This shows that seafood is also important for Norway in trade with the US,” says Chramer.

-To read the rest of the article, please go to: Norwegian Seafood Council.
+To read the rest of the story, please go to: Norwegian Seafood Council